andrewgucci/ebnsf/README.md

 ## Todo
 - support repitition specifiers and ranges (i.e. [a-z], +, *)
     - `?`, `+`, and `*` now supported
+    - ranges can be specified by cheating and treating them as literals, e.g. "[a-z]". first-class support for ranges without wrapping them in quotes will be added later (but they probably won't be validated).
 - support grouping
 - support rules spanning multiple lines
 - decide on the full syntax I want to use/support for EBNF.